chm90/snake_2/README.md

 ## Why do we snake?

-It might seem like a task that would be easy to solv with traditional nethod, why solve with learning?
+It might seem like a task that would be easy to solve with traditional method, why solve with learning?
-It turns out that we have an extreme amount of states, and that makes it a hard learning problem, but for which deep learning is well suited.
+It turns out that we have an extremely high number of states, and that makes it a hard learning problem, but for which deep learning is well suited.

 ## Requirements